corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/finality-flow-recovery.md

 - phase
 - finality
 - recovery
-title: Finality Flow Recovery
+title: Finality flow recovery
 weight: 45
 ---

-# Finality Flow Recovery
+# Finality flow recovery

 [Two Phase Finality]({{< relref "two-phase-finality.md" >}}) introduces recovery metadata and a new transaction status of `IN_FLIGHT` to denote that a transaction has not yet been fully finalized.
 The protocol stores the additional flow transaction recovery metadata upon initially recording an unnotarized transaction.
 This metadata is used to enable **initiator** and **receiver** recovery should a flow fail at some point within the finality protocol.